dineshk-qa/cat.api.tests/README.md

 Test report is generated in html and xml junit formats and are available at `./reports` directory

 ### CI pipeline
+This project contain github Actions for running tests in pipeline.
-this project also contains a demo gitlab pipeline config to execute tests in dev/staging env
+It also contains a demo gitlab pipeline config to execute tests in dev/staging env